choke06/Verity/README.md

 </p>

 <p align="center">
   <em>An animation of credibility propagation running on a small network of sources and claims.
-Node size represents inferred credibility, while edges represent assertions.
-As credibility flows through the graph, sources and claims reinforce or weaken one another until the network converges to a stable ranking.</em>
+Node size represents inferred credibility, while edges represent assertions.</em>
 </p>
 The idea is to see whether credibility can emerge naturally through repeated movement across the graph.